GrantXBeard/travel-tracker/README.md

 ## Project Specs

-Travel Tracker is an application built in week 10 of [Turing School of Software and Design](https://turing.io/).
-The goal of this group [project](https://frontend.turing.edu/projects/travel-tracker.html) was to solidify and demonstrate the understanding of:
+Travel Tracker is a project application built in mod 2 at [Turing School of Software and Design](https://turing.io/).
+The goal of this [project](https://frontend.turing.edu/projects/travel-tracker.html) was to solidify and demonstrate the understanding of:

 - Creating a robust testing suite using TDD
 - Utilizing Lighthouse and Wave for Accessibility